Kay Clark

 Kay Clark is a fictional character created and portrayed by Tracey Ullman.
 She is the character Ullman has portrayed the longest, spanning over four decades and three television programmes.
-The character was born out of a television sketch for a guest appearance on the British television comedy and music show Saturday Live in 1986.
+The character was born out of a television sketch for the British television comedy and music show Saturday Live in 1986.

 Origins

 Ullman says that Kay is based on a woman who worked at her bank in The Midlands.
 "Basically, she's forty-three, has never been touched by a man and never will be.
 There's always one like her in every office who sells sanitary napkins and stamps, with her nice polyester ass waddling across the room.
 Once, at an office party, someone got her behind the filing cabinets, and he's never lived it down.
 People go, 'Oh, you and Kayyy - 1982....'
 'Shut up!
 I never did nothing with her!'
 I love people like that."

 Kay, whilst retaining many of the same personality traits, has been reconceptualized for each television programme.
-In The Tracey Ullman Show (1987–1990), Kay, living in Rhode Island in the United States, works for a paper products distribution company, a job Ullman herself once had.
-She talks to her invalid mother on the telephone off-screen.
+In The Tracey Ullman Show (1987–1990), Kay, who lives in Rhode Island in the United States, works for a paper products distribution company, a job Ullman herself once had.
+She talks to her invalid mother, who is neither seen nor heard, on the telephone.
 In Tracey Takes On...
 (1996–1999), Kay is employed as a bank teller in Van Nuys and lives in Panorama City in Los Angeles, California.
 Her invalid mother communicates with a buzzer.
-In Tracey Ullman's Show (2016–2017), Kay, living in New Malden in London, is portrayed as an old aged pensioner.
-Her 103-year-old mother, not an invalid, appears on-screen for the very first time.
+In Tracey Ullman's Show (2016–2018), Kay, who lives in New Malden in London, is portrayed as an old aged pensioner.
+Her 103-year-old mother appears on-screen for the very first time.

 Biography

 Kay is described an eternal optimist.
 "Musn't crumble, Kay."
 She has devoted herself to caring for her invalid mother.
 While she loves her mother, Kay has outbursts of hatred for her from time to time, though she's quick to scold herself for such behavior.

 Kay wears clothing made from polyester, along with a pen on a string which hangs around her neck.
 She cuts her own hair using a ceramic kitchen bowl and scissors.
-Kay's mode of transportation is a moped; she is sometimes shown wearing a helmet.
+Kay's mode of transportation is a moped.

 The Tracey Ullman Show

-Kay, a Rhode Island paper distribution company office worker, is the constant victim of her coworkers', and even boss', taunts and pranks.
-Kay takes it all in stride, though.
-She frequently checks in on her mother on the phone.
+Kay is a Rhode Island paper distribution company office worker.
+Her co-workers, and even her boss, constantly taunt and play practical jokes on her.
+She takes it all in stride, though.
+She frequently checks in on her invalid mother on the phone.
 "Hello, Mummy, it's (draws out) Kaaaay."
-We never see her mother on screen or hear her on the phone.
-We do know that she is an invalid.
-The cause of Mummy's injuries are revealed in the sketch "Kay Babysits":
+We never see Mother on screen nor do we ever hear her on the phone.
+Its revealed in the sketch "Kay Babysits" what caused her mother to become an invalid:

 Kay doesn't have any friends.
 It's revealed that she did have a boyfriend, Derrick, in her youth.